West Sacramento California

 According to the Köppen Climate Classification system, West Sacramento has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.

-West Sacramento is home to Sacramento-area CBS television station KOVR and The CW station KMAX-TV.
+West Sacramento is home to Sacramento-area CBS television station KOVR (channel 13) and independent station KMAX-TV (channel 31).
 Both stations, owned and operated by CBS, are housed on KOVR Drive.

 The News-Ledger and the West Sacramento Sun are weekly, printed newspapers that serve West Sacramento.
 The Sacramento Bee has the largest circulation and readership in the city.

-Sutter Health Park is the home of Sacramento River Cats.
+Sutter Health Park is the home of Sacramento River Cats and will be the temporary home of the Oakland Athletics of Major League Baseball before they relocate to Las Vegas, Nevada.
 It was the home of the former Sacramento Mountain Lions in the defunct United Football League.

 West Sacramento is also the home city for the Sacramento Gold team of the National Premier Soccer League.